-Interest concessions (1986-Present): Budgetary expenditure on the Government and quasigovernment loan programmes to provide low interest loans for purchasing variable inputs, estimated as half of the total expenditure [the other half being for purchasing fixed inputs and included under B2].
+Interest concessions (1986-Present): Budgetary expenditure on the Government and quasi-government loan programmes to provide low interest loans for purchasing variable inputs, estimated as half of the total expenditure [the other half being for purchasing fixed inputs and included under B2].
 This transfer is included in ACT.
-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Mandatory).
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

+Insurance (1986-Present): Budgetary expenditure on the part of the premium that farmers have to pay for agricultural insurance.
+The budget data by commodity is available.
+This transfer is included in ACT.
+Use of labels: Production and payment limits: NO; Variable payment rates: YES; Input constraints: NO.

 Fuel tax concession (2006-Present): A value of foregone fuel tax in agricultural use.
 Tax is imposed on oil selling company.
 The value is estimation made by Ministry of Agriculture, Forestry and Fisheries.
 This transfer is included in ACT.
 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.